 Discover the major challenges facing environments globally and explore their possible solutions.

-Staff and students are online to answer your questions about studying Environmental and Earth Sciences at Lancaster University.
+Staff and students are available to answer your questions about studying at Lancaster University.

 for graduate prospects for Geography and Environmental Science

 in the UK for Geography and Environmental Studies

 in the UK for Geography and Environmental Science

 The Times and Sunday Times University Guide 2021

 Covering topics as diverse as geological mapping and atmospheric processes, you will explore the factors and processes that control the Earth system.

 Our degrees will help you to understand how the environment has evolved to its current state and how it might change in the future.

 Our students tell you what it is like to study Environmental and Earth Sciences at Lancaster University.

 You will study in Lancaster Environment Centre in the southern half of the campus.
 This is the largest complex of buildings on the campus and features cutting-edge teaching laboratories, lecture theatres, break out spaces and facilities.
 It is situated just two minutes walk from the centre of campus, where you can access shops, cafes, study spaces and the Library.Download a campus map